The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Implications of our results for

-To close the paper, we consider the Poisson cores of the functions $\chi_{x;\alpha, \gamma}$ on $W$, and apply a version of the orbit method to relate these to ideals of $\Ua(W)$ obtained as kernels of maps to the (localised) Weyl algebra.
-We conjecture that this construction, suitably generalised, will allow us to construct all primitive ideals of $\Ua(W)$.
+In this final section, we shift, for the first time in this paper, to considering the universal enveloping algebra $\Ua(\mf g)$ of one of our Lie algebras of interest.
+We apply a version of the orbit method to relate the Poisson primitive ideals $\ker p_\gamma = \CoreP(\chi_{x;\alpha, \gamma})$ of $\Sa(\mf g)$ to primitive ideals of $\Ua(W)$ obtained as kernels of maps to the (localised) Weyl algebra.
+We end with some conjectures about ideals in $\Ua(\Vir)$, $\Ua(W)$, and $\Ua(W_{\geq-1})$.